 Shockingly, about half of all road rage incidents involve a firearm.
 About two-thirds of all traffic fatalities can be blamed squarely on aggressive driving.
 Not surprisingly, then, Georgia lawmakers have taken steps to identify and provide punishment for aggressive driving.

 Under Georgia law, aggressive driving is a serious traffic offense.
 The penalty for driving aggressively in Georgia is explained in O.C.G.A.
 40-6-397 (2010).

-A person commits the offense of aggressive driving when he or she operates any motor vehicle with the intent to annoy, harass, molest, intimidate, injure, or obstruct another person.
+A Georgia driver commits a misdemeanor offense of aggressive driving (road rage) when they operate any type of vehicle with the intent to annoy, harass, molest, intimidate, injure, or obstruct another person.
 Examples of aggressive driving behavior may include:

 - passing or overtaking another vehicle